neda420/Ship-Company-Captain-Profile-Management-Website/SETUP_INSTRUCTIONS.md

 1. Open **phpMyAdmin**: `http://localhost/phpmyadmin`
 2. Create database: `global shipping company` (if not exists)
-3. **That's it!** The schema will be applied automatically when you start the server
+3. **That's it!** The schema code will be applied automatically when  start the server

 > **Note**: The server automatically runs migrations on startup.
-You don't need to manually run SQL files anymore!
+Don't need to manually run SQL files anymore!

 ## Step 2: Create Admin User